gremmedia/site/content/post/welcome.md

 Hello and welcome to the Grem Media LLC blog!

 At Grem Media, we specialize in creating engaging and comprehensive online courses.
-Our founder has years of experience in the industry, having developed courses at Datadog, Codecademy, and the California State University System.
-We've covered topics such as:
+Our founder has years of experience in the industry, and has covered topics such as:

 - Software Engineering
 - DevOps